 Priceless Consulting

-Sometimes, when you are a development consultant (it doesn't matter Java or .NET) you find yourself in situations in which you either take a deep breath and find the funny side, or you want to murder someone.
+Sometimes, when you are a development consultant you find yourself in situations in which you either take a deep breath and find the funny side, or you want to do nasty things to someone.

 An example that happened today to me, resolving an issue with a past project (which had Java and .NET versions) in a client: